vynguyeeeen/WorldBank_Data_Analysis/README.md

 - Shivani Singh

 ### Overview of Analysis:
-An analysis was conducted to gain in-depth understanding of the Middle East and Russia region - also coded as "Mirage".
-The following steps were taken to achieve desired results:
+Region of emphasis was the Middle East and Russia; also coded as "Mirage" in the data set.
+An analysis was conducted to gain a deeper understanding of the region.
+Specifically:

-    1) Handled missing values & outliers
+    1) How to handle missing values & outliers in the data set
-    2) Located a country that best represented the region
+    2) What country best represented the region
-    3) Discovered top 5 features that made the region ‘unique’
+    3) What made the region 'unique' (top 5 features)
-    4) Identified addtional obsecure findings
+    4) If there are any obsecure/interesting findings